Battery Rocks: History

 Captain de Amezola wrote the following words in this report:

-″At the same time, the sergeant major Juan de Arnica, on the order of Captain Carlos de Amezola, went with twelve musketeers and arquebusiers in a launch to capture the piece of artillery that was in the fort in Penzance.
-Although there were English (sic) men who came to its defence, the sergeant major got the piece on board and brought it to the flagship″.
+"At the same time, the sergeant major Juan de Arnica, on the order of Captain Carlos de Amezola, went with twelve musketeers and arquebusiers in a launch to capture the piece of artillery that was in the fort in Penzance.
+Although there were English men who came to its defence, the sergeant major got the piece on board and brought it to the flagship."

 No other gun battery site is known on the coast at Penzance and this is almost certainly the Battery Rocks site that is the subject of this report.
-In December 1880 officers and men of the Royal Artillery, based in Saltash, removed the guns from the ″Eastern Promenade Battery″.
-In 1886 the battery was referred to as the ″Royal Navy gun-house″.
+In December 1880 officers and men of the Royal Artillery, based in Saltash, removed the guns from the "Eastern Promenade Battery".
+In 1886 the battery was referred to as the "Royal Navy gun-house".

 In May 1880 the secretary of the Penzance Swimming Association met with the Town Council with a view to improve the facilities for bathers.
-By July a concrete path covered the most jagged portion of the rocks and the worst of the ″unslightly and objectional stagnant pools″ had been filled.
-The Cornishman newspaper reported that the ″... early and all-the-year round bathers had their accustomed dip and breakfast on the morning of Boxing day″.
+By July a concrete path covered the most jagged portion of the rocks and the worst of the "unslightly and objectional stagnant pools" had been filled.
+The Cornishman newspaper reported that the "... early and all-the-year round bathers had their accustomed dip and breakfast on the morning of Boxing day".
 By 1882, Mr Hodgson Pascoe was a veteran of forty years.

 The Penzance War Memorial was unveiled in 1922 on the site of the old battery and any remaining signs of the battery would have disappeared under the Jubilee Pool (bathing pool) completed in 1935.
 During the second world war the road and bathing pool was fenced and became an anti-aircraft battery operated by the army and Home Guard.

 In 2009 the rocks came under threat from the "Route Partnership" scheme, which intended to transform this location into a freight yard for the Isles of Scilly Steamship Company.
 It became the subject of much local campaigning, however despite objections the controversial scheme achieved planning consent.
 Ultimately the project was halted by the Dept of Transport who refused to fund the project.